vishwas-atworks/Thought-on-Process/README.md

 ### Requirements

+Requirements/Product Manager (Victor/Savio)
+Lead the process of requirements elicitation and consolidation.
+Responsible for requirements change management

 Requirements should not talk about implementation details.
 It should just focus on conveying requeirements in plain english rather than diving into the impelmentation details.
+Even if these requirements are coming from someone who can write code.

 It should goal model, use cases - so that a developer/designer understands the business scenario and is able to comprehend the how does this requirement fits into existing architecture.